Home > Cookies > Soft Apple Cookies With Caramel Icing

 5 from 3 reviews

-These soft and delicious apple cookies are the perfect fall treat!
-The small batch of cookies are made with fresh apples, pumpkin pie spice, and topped with a rich and creamy caramel icing.
-You’ll love the combination of sweet and tart flavors in these tasty cookies!
+A delicious small batch of soft apple cookies with caramel icing perfect for fall!
+The small batch cookies are made with fresh apples, pumpkin pie spice, and topped with a rich and creamy caramel icing.

 Prep15 minutes